lumifyio/lumify/data-mapping/plugins/csv/README.md

 ## [Entity Mapping](id:entityMapping)
 ---

 Lumify can extract one or more entities from a CSV file, optionally setting properties on those entities from the provided data as well.
 Each entity is mapped to a configured key so it can be identified for relationship creation.
 Entities must be mapped to a known ontological concept.
-The URI for this concept can be specified in one of two ways, a known URI for all entities in the document or derived from one or more columns found in each row.
+The IRI for this concept can be specified in one of two ways, a known IRI for all entities in the document or derived from one or more columns found in each row.

 ### Entity Mapping Properties

-*	`conceptUriType` _String (optional)_
+*	`conceptIRIType` _String (optional)_

 	The method of determining the concept URI.
 The supported values are: